Brother XR9550prw Review – Features, Comparisons, Pros & Cons

 One of the best sewing machines in this lineup is the Brother XR9550prw.
 It has a ton of features that will allow you to create clothing designs and other sewing projects that are sure to wow.

 Think you might be inspired to invest in your own sewing machine?
 Read on for my full Brother XR9550prw sewing machine review with all your questions answered.

 But first, Brother XR9550prw vs XR9500prw.
 What’s the difference?

 In comparing the Brother XR9550prw vs Brother XR9550prw, the XR9550prw is the “updated” version of the XR9500prw.

 The look of the machine has evolved slightly, but the main difference is the increase of 100 stitches to 110 built-in stitches on the XR9550prw.
 The XR9550prw also includes one additional presser foot, a quilting foot.
 Operationally, the two sewing machines are identical including all the same automated features.

 Brother XR9550prw vs Brother XR9550

 The Brother XR9550prw now has a newer model, the Brother XR9550.
-These two machines are exactly the same, though, with the exception that the XR9550prw carries the Project Runway branding.
+These two machines are the same, though, except that the XR9550prw carries the Project Runway branding.